ucla-beyond-slide-library/DAH101/Chapter1.md

 layout: page
 title: 1.
 Introduction/ Overview to DH and DAH
 ---
-*Digital Art History has a set of needs that can be more specific than what most Digital Humanities guides offer.
-In this chapter, both fields are introduced and the differences between Digital Humanities (DH) and Digital Art History (DAH) are clarified.*
+<a name="top">*Digital Art History has a set of needs that can be more specific than what most Digital Humanities guides offer.
+In this chapter, both fields are introduced and the differences between Digital Humanities (DH) and Digital Art History (DAH) are clarified.*</a>

 + <a href="#readings">Readings</a>
 + <a href="#resources">Resources</a>